 Hopefully, those three big tips help you manage that frustrating learning curve:

 2. You don’t need to be an expert in all the things or be on all of the platforms

 3. Select your mentors and tune out the noise and shiny objects

 I hope that’s helped you feel a little calmer and you’ve got some strategies to make that frustrating learning curve a little less frustrating.

 If you’re looking for more direction on how to fast-track your way through the growth of your business, I have a great free training for you.

-It’s called Fast-Track Your Business.
+It’s called Fast-Track Your Start-Up.

 This is my free training that goes for just over an hour.
 It helps you to focus down on what’s income-generating, what’s most important when starting your business and making sales, and what’s not important and can wait until later.
 Hopefully, that training also helps you to work through that frustrating learning curve.

 Grab this free training here: CLICK ME